 Scalp micropigmentation after a hair transplant serves to visually fill out the donor area.
-However, scalp pigmentation is also a good first step for smaller bald spots or gradually thinning hair.
-As an inexpensive, almost painless alternative, it is also ideally suited as a substitute for permanent make-up and does not need to shy away from any before and after comparison.
+However, scalp pigmentation is also a good first step for receding hairline, thinning areas, smaller bald spots or gradually thinning hair.
+As an inexpensive, almost painless alternative, it serves as an ideal substitute for permanent makeup and proudly stands up to any before-and-after comparison.

 What is scalp micropigmentation?

-Scalp micropigmentation is a procedure in which tiny colour pigments are inserted into the scalp with a very fine needle.
-It lasts an average of three to five years and then needs to be refreshed.
+Scalp micropigmentation (SMP) is a procedure comparable to a hair tattoo.
+During this treatment, practitioners insert tiny dots of color pigments into the scalp using a very fine needle.
+The results typically last an average of three to five years before needing a refresh.

 Not only the needles but also the colours used in hair pigmentation are different from those used in permanent make-up.
 Also, unlike tattoos, the colours do not fade into blue over time.
-The fine pigments in the epidermis look deceptively real even from close up.
-They look like hair which is intentionally kept short.
-Surrounded by other hair, they make the hair appear thicker and fuller.
+The fine pigments in the epidermis look deceptively real even from close up and create the illusion of natural hair.
+They look like natural hair which is intentionally kept short, as with a buzz cut.
+Surrounded by other hair, they give this illusion of fuller, thicker hair, with more hair density.

-What should be taken into consideration before scalp pigmentation?
+What should you take into consideration before scalp pigmentation?

-One week before hair pigmentation, all stimulating and energising substances should be avoided.
+One week before scalp micropigmentation, you should avoid all stimulating and energising substances.
 These include caffeine, which is found in coffee and cola, but also theine from tea and taurine from energy drinks.

 Very important: The skin must enjoy sufficient sun protection before, during and after scalp pigmentation.
 Therefore, only go out in the sun with a hat until the treatment is completed.